Zac Lomax

-Zac Lomax (born 24 September 1999) is an Australian professional rugby league footballer who last played as a er for the Parramatta Eels in the National Rugby League, New South Wales in State of Origin and Australia at international level.
+Zac Lomax (born 24 September 1999) is an Australian rugby union player (and former rugby league player) who currently plays as a winger for the Western Force in Super Rugby.

-He previously played for the St. George Illawarra in the NRL.
+He previously played for the Parramatta Eels and St. George Illawarra in the NRL.
 He has also played as a and in his career.

 Early life

 Lomax was born in Temora, New South Wales, Australia.
+In 2011, before turning to rugby league, Lomax made the NSW primary school rugby union team.

 He played his junior rugby league for the Temora Dragons, where he once scored 40 points in a game that ended 100–0.

 Career

 Early career

 Lomax is a graduate of the Illawarra Steelers' SG Ball team and was named in both the Australian Schoolboys and NSW Under-18s teams in 2016 and 2017.
 In 2017, Lomax was awarded NSWRL's Under-18s Player of the Year.

 2018

 Lomax made his NRL debut for St. George Illawarra in round 10 of the 2018 NRL season against South Sydney.

 Lomax played in both finals games for St. George Illawarra in the 2018 NRL season.
 Lomax kicked three goals in week one of the finals series as St. George Illawarra defeated Brisbane 48–18 in an upset victory at Suncorp Stadium.
 The following week, Lomax kicked four goals as St. George Illawarra were defeated by Souths 13–12 at ANZ Stadium in the elimination final.

 Lomax was named in the Prime Ministers XIII, New South Wales U18 for 2018, and also appeared in Brad Fittler's Emerging Blues camp, Zac also scored 5 goals in the PM XIII 34–18 win over PNG.

 Altogether Lomax played 2018 NRL season 4 games for St. George Illawarra winning two and losing two.
 He scored 11 goals with 22 points all together for the season.